- Home

 Male options after cancer treatment

-After cancer treatment, your medical team will analyse a sample of your semen to assess how many sperm you are making, how healthy they look and how well they move (motility).
-For more on this, see Assessing fertility after treatment.
+After cancer treatment, your medical team will look at a sample of your semen to assess how many sperm you are making, how healthy they look and how well they move (motility).

 Learn more about: